84% of construction suppliers anticipate moving all their sales online eventually, highlighting an inevitable digital future.

 When it comes to e-commerce in construction, your customers know exactly what they want.
 And we have those insights.
 In our own research , we asked respondents which e-commerce solution characteristics were most important for them.
 We found that this aspirational e-commerce wishlist aligns with the challenges these businesses are facing; they want a solution to their data problem so they can leverage e-commerce hassle-free and:

-This strong focus on streamlining operations and saving time makes sense with the current growth the construction sector is experiencing.
+This emphasis on accurate data and saving time makes sense with the current growth the construction sector is experiencing.
 A B2B web store can provide the level of automation necessary to achieve these goals, but only if it fits in well with the rest of the construction company’s IT landscape.
 Effective integration between the ERP and the web store is particularly important.

 Drawing a line between construction e-commerce and digital maturity